LP Intelligence Documentation

 LP Intelligence is a structured data API for DeFi teams integrating liquidity and market data.

-It provides indexed, queryable access to pools, swaps, token metadata, and chain data — without requiring teams to build and maintain custom on-chain indexers.
+It provides indexed, queryable access to pools, swaps, account positions (current owner + identity + metadata), token metadata, and chain data — without requiring teams to build and maintain custom on-chain indexers.

 The API abstracts raw on-chain events into protocol-aware data models designed for: